rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 There are two different storage methods:

 * Internal: Store backup files on the current working disk.
 * External: Store backup files on external devices.
-External devices can be USB drives, CDs, disks, servers, or NAS, etc.
+External devices can be USB drives, CDs, disks, servers, or NAS, and more.

 ## Tape ArchiveR - `tar`